 Carry your cellulitis alert card at all times

 You will remember that the LSN produced an alert card and you should all have received one of these.
-These cards will direct those caring for you, when you experience an acute episode of cellulitis, to the latest consensus guidance on the treatment of cellulitis in lymphoedema which is on the LSN’s website.
-If you do not have a card call the LSN on 020 7351 4480.
+These cards will direct those caring for you, when you experience an acute episode of cellulitis, to the latest Guidelines on the Management of Cellulitis in Lymphoedema.
+If you do not have a card they can be purchased via the LSN’s online Shop.

 Compression is a vital part of lymphoedema therapy

 Although many people find wearing it can be a challenge, by doing so it limits the amount of fluid building up in the swollen area, it provides firm resistance for the muscles to work against, which helps lymphatic function, it helps fluid to move to an area where it can drain away more easily.
 Compression also provides support to skin that has been stretched by swelling and provides a constant mini-massage to the area to breakdown and help prevent tissues becoming hard.
 View it as a vital and useful part of your treatment.